Julia Programming Tutorial

-This is the first post in a series of introductory material about Julia, focusing on its use in Science and Engineering.
+This introductory tutorial about Julia focuses on its use in Science and Engineering.

 Julia is an is a general-purpose, open-source, dynamic, and high-performance language.
 By leveraging a clever design around a just in time (JIT) compiler, Julia manages to combine the speed of languages like C or Fortran, with the ease of use of Matlab or Python.